 The principal currency in which we conduct our operations is U.S. dollars.
-However, some of our subsidiaries transact business in foreign currencies, such as Canadian dollars, Mexican pesos, British pounds sterling, Euros, Singapore dollars, Japanese yen, Chinese renminbi, Czech koruna and the Thai baht.
-We sometimes enter into hedging transactions to minimize our exposure to foreign currency and interest rate risks.
+However, some of our subsidiaries transact business in foreign currencies, such as Canadian dollars, Thai baht, Euros, Mexican pesos, Czech koruna, Singapore dollars, Japanese yen, Malaysian ringgits, Chinese renminbi, Brazilian real, Philippine Peso, Romanian Lei and British pounds sterling.
+We often enter into hedging transactions to minimize our exposure to foreign currency and interest rate risks.
 Our current hedging activity is designed to reduce the variability of our foreign currency costs and consists of contracts to purchase or sell these foreign currencies at future dates.
-In general, these contracts extend for periods of less than 25 months.
+These contracts generally extend for periods ranging from 12 to 15 months.
 Our hedging transactions may not successfully minimize foreign currency risk, which could have a material adverse effect on our results of operations.

-The efficiency of our operations could be adversely affected by any delay in delivery from our suppliers.
+The efficiency of our operations could be adversely affected by any delay in delivery from our transportation suppliers, including delays caused by work stoppages and natural disasters.

 We rely on a variety of common carriers for materials and product transportation and for routing these through various world ports.
-A work stoppage, strike or shutdown of any important supplier's facility, or any major port or airport could result in manufacturing and shipping delays or expediting charges, which could have a material adverse effect on our results of operations.
+A work stoppage, strike or shutdown of any important supplier's facility, or at any major port or airport, could result in manufacturing and shipping delays or expediting charges, which could have a material adverse effect on our results of operations.
+Natural disasters, such as tsunamis and earthquakes, in the regions where our facilities or our suppliers' facilities are located could have an impact on our ability to deliver products to our customers.
+Such events could disrupt supply to us, and from us to our customers, and adversely affect our operations.